-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 700D better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.